All Episodes

 Hi, good morning.

-Ed, within the last week there's been maybe five or six stories that have broken on the wires concerning intelligence matters.
+Ed, within the last week, there's been maybe five or six stories that have broken on the wires concerning intelligence matters, the Chinese, obviously, Los Alamos.

-When you look at it, and I don't want to obviously press you for any classified information, obviously, at all, but when you look at it as a civilian right now, and you look at the world situation, how it is, do you believe that the Russians and the Chinese are preparing for Something other than amiable ends.
+When you look at it, and I don't want to obviously press you for any classified information, obviously, at all, but when you look at it as a civilian right now, and you look at the world situation, how it is, do you believe that the Russians and the Chinese are preparing for something other than amiable ends?

-And do you think that this information that we're getting, is it necessarily coming from right wing side?
+And do you think that this information that we're getting, is it necessarily coming from a right-wing side, or is this really good information?

-So basically Ed how do you see this world situation?
-Is Russia and China basically and North Korea preparing for
+Is Russia and China basically and North Korea preparing for war?

-The North Koreans are erecting missiles as we speak and the South Koreans are using verbiage like this.
+The North Koreans are erecting missiles as we speak, and the South Koreans are using verbiage like this.

 They're considering a preemptive strike.